Shivanikinagi/Flux/docs/GETTING_STARTED.md

 **Congratulations! 🎉**

-You now have a fully functional ChatterPay system running locally!
+You now have a fully functional Flux system running locally!

 *Last Updated: December 24, 2025*